 A limited liability partnership is a relatively new type of business structure, created by the Limited Liability Partnerships Act 2000.
-It shares qualities with both companies and with traditional partnership structures.
+It shares qualities with companies, limited partnerships, and traditional partnership structures.

 By and large, partnership law does not apply to an LLP, but the arrangements between the partners may closely follow a traditional partnership agreement.

 An LLP is legal entity and a body corporate.
 That means it has a legal personality separate from that of its members (owners).

 Where a business is a traditional partnership, a third party enters into a contract with one of the partners.
 With an LLP, the contract is between the third party and the LLP as an entity.
 The effect is that the LLP is responsible for the fulfilment of a contract, not individual members.

 That feature is shared with limited companies.